-We need to set up the base flow that can be specified as a function BaseFlow.
+For the linearised problem we need to set up the base flow that can be specified as a function BaseFlow.
 In case the base flow is not analytical, it can be generated by means of the Nonlinear evolution operator using the same mesh and polynomial expansion.
 The initial guess is specified in the InitialConditions functions and can be both analytical or a file.
 In this example it is read from a file.